 Image credit: My Bespoke Room

-To help you narrow it down, we've taken the most popular styles and explained what each are typically used for:
+To help you narrow it down, we've taken the most popular styles and explained what each is typically used for:

 Image credit: My Bespoke Room using Sofa.com sofas